How To Reset A Tankless Water Heater: 4 Easy Steps

 For most people, the issue is how the breakers have been turned off.

-In order to restore power throughout your house, you’ll need to turn each of them back on.
+To restore power throughout your house, you’ll need to turn each of them back on.
 It doesn’t matter which breaker you choose as long as the tankless water heater switch is flipped back on and can be accessed easily in case there’s another outage in the future.

 Afterward, turn on the heat again and wait for it to come back.